The UPEI Health Centre, in partnership with other service providers, promotes the health and well-being of the UPEI

 - Injections and blood collection

-The UPEI Health Centre is available to all currently registered students.
-The Centre is also available to active UPEI faculty, staff, and their families.
+The UPEI Health and Wellness Centre is available to all currently registered students.
+The Centre is also available to active UPEI faculty, staff, and their families who live with them.

 Please state the reason for your Health Centre visit when booking the appointment because this will affect our assessment of the length of time needed, the provider required and/or equipment needed for the appointment.

 - Valid Provincial Health Card or proof of International Student Coverage.